 What You Can Do to Avoid This Issue

 While shipping costs differ in dry van and refrigerated trailer shipping, damaged products will cost you more.
-Additionally, your customers won’t be happy if the products they ordered are unfit to use, which means a big headache for you.
+Additionally, your customers won’t be happy if the products they ordered are unfit for use, which can lead to a significant headache for you.

 To avoid last-minute issues with capacity or seasonal shipping problems, consider partnering with a 3PL that knows the shipping industry, specifically temperature-controlled shipping.
 You don’t have to source capacity on your own, and you may not know which carriers are the best for your refrigerated shipping needs.
 A trusted 3PL can provide you with the shipping and carrier information you need to make the right choice for your shipment well in advance.

-If you ship temperature-sensitive items regularly, analyze your supply chain and see if you can identify any gaps or issues within it.
+If you regularly ship temperature-sensitive items, analyze your supply chain to identify any gaps or issues within it.
 Then, make a plan to address those issues.
 You might want to consider adding your cold chain needs to your business continuity plan.

 Partner with the Experts